Xerox/Conduent Spinoff Creates Immediate Tangible Value

 Thinking about the Xerox (NYSE:XRX) story on a long enough timeline might be enough to make any observer either chuckle or shake their head in awe or disbelief, though we needn't look that far back in time to see the blatant inefficiencies in corporate America.
-The Conduent (NYSE:CNDT) business line was acquired in 2010 by Xerox to participate in what Xerox perceived to be a smart acquisition that would be accretive to their earnings and future growth potential.
+The Conduent (NYSE:CNDT) business line was acquired in 2010 by Xerox to participate in what Xerox perceived to be a smart acquisition that would be accretive to its earnings and future growth potential.
 The line toted by management at the time was probably far from the reality of the situation.
 With every claim in the financial world, there is often a flip side to things.
-Such acquisitions into new and "growing" lines of businesses says to me that the acquiring business' management is envious and impatient about getting their share price and market share higher regardless of the bottom line effect on the value per share calculus over the long term.
+Such acquisitions into new and "growing" lines of businesses say to me that the acquiring business's management is envious and impatient about getting its share price and market share higher regardless of the bottom-line effect on the value per share calculus over the long term.
 This turned out to be the case for Xerox's acquisition.
 It did not capture market share or grow with the market over the years.
 In fact, it went nowhere and lost profitability.
 It did $6.5 billion of business in fiscal 2009 and $6.66 billion of business in fiscal 2015.
 While its market has been growing at a CAGR of ~6%, it's obvious to conclude that Conduent has missed some opportunities along the way in terms of both acquisitions and organic growth.

-Source: Conduent's investor presentation
+(Source: Conduent's investor presentation)

-Icahn put together a roughly 8.13% position toward the end of 2015 shortly after Urusula Burns, the CEO of Xerox, announced that the board authorized a review of the structural options for the company.
+Icahn put together a roughly 8.13% position toward the end of 2015 shortly after Ursula Burns, the CEO of Xerox, announced that the board authorized a review of the structural options for the company.
 However, at the time, Burns had no plans to support breaking up the company into two pieces.
-While Burns had stated that although the public thought Icahn was behind the push to separate the company, the board actually came to the same conclusion on their own.
+While Burns had stated that although the public thought Icahn was behind the push to separate the company, the board actually came to the same conclusion on its own.
 Icahn merely applauded the move and agreed with the board.
-On Twitter, Icahn stated the following: "Happy to announce we reached an agreement with $XRX re: separation into two independent public companies ...
+On Twitter, Icahn stated the following:

+"Happy to announce we reached an agreement with $XRX re: separation into two independent public companies ...
 We believe the separation will greatly enhance value for $XRX shareholders.
-I applaud and respect Ursula Burns for doing what she believes shareholders want - as @Donahoe_John did with $Ebay and $PYPL.
+I applaud and respect Ursula Burns for doing what she believes shareholders want - as @Donahoe_John did with $eBay and $PYPL.
 I hope and believe the results will be just as good for XRX shareholders."

 Whether the move was indeed heavily influenced by Icahn or not is irrelevant at this point as it was long overdue and should benefit shareholders' interests much more than keeping the company together.